el-mejor/Fuelplanner/README.md

 **Quick start:**

-a320fuelcalc.html in the root directory is an completely integrated html file.
+a320fuelcalc.html or a330fuelcalc.html in the root directory are completely integrated html files.
 So you don't have to mess around with additional css and js files.
-Currently this html is to be used for the FGFS IDX-A32x Airbus A320.
+Currently this htmls are to be used for the FGFS IDX-A32x Airbus A320 or A330.
 Copy the html to a local folder or to a (offline) webserver  and open it with any browser.

 Checkout the projects wiki for a short tutorial!